-Built in the late 18th-century by the current owners' ancestors, Hemerdon House contains a wealth of local and family history, with artefacts collected by the family through generations.
+Built in the late 18th-century by the Woollcombe family, the current owners' ancestors, Hemerdon House contains a wealth of local and family history, with artefacts collected by the family through generations.

 The presence of the family in Devon has been recorded since the 1100s, and in the Plympton area since the 1500s.
 The family’s participation in local public life - in particular over the last 300 years, through the naval and military services, the clergy, the law, medicine, and local government - is reflected in the contents of the house.

 The major fittings, fireplaces and the like are thought to be original, and the furnishings have been accumulated over the years by the family for the house.
-These include a number of paintings and objets d'art, many acquired by George's brother Henry, who was founder of the Plymouth Athenaeum and an enthusiastic patron of local artists.
+These include a number of paintings and objets d'art, many acquired by Henry Woollcombe, who was a founder of the Plymouth Athenaeum and an enthusiastic patron of local artists.

 Hemerdon offers an intimate insight into a country house and its family from the late 18th-century to the present day.